stargliderdev/pyqt_scruff_designer/README.md

 # pyqt_scruff_designer
-A spreedsheat like GUI designe rfor PyQt5
+A spreadsheeat like GUI designer for PyQt5